 Testosterone production naturally slows as a man ages, but other factors may contribute to a drop in levels of this hormone.
 For instance, injury to the testicles or cancer treatments including chemotherapy and radiation can slow testosterone production.
 Stress and some chronic diseases may also play a role in reducing a man’s testosterone level.
 These diseases include:

 - Cirrhosis of the liver

-If tests show that you do have low T and the condition is interfering with your health and quality of life, then you may be a candidate for hormone replacement therapy in Richardson with the goal of supplementing the body’s production of testosterone to levels of young adulthood.
+If tests show that you do have low T and the condition is interfering with your health and quality of life, then you may be a candidate for hormone replacement therapy in Richardson.
+Our goal is to supplement the body’s production of testosterone to levels of young adulthood.
 Replacement therapy may lead to desired results, such as greater muscle mass and a stronger sex drive.
-But beware—supervised testosterone therapy to treat low T is vital.
-Mental and physical risks may develop with self-administered artificial or synthetic testosterone, also called anabolic steroids.
+But beware—supervision is vital for testosterone therapy to treat low T. Mental and physical risks may develop with self-administered artificial or synthetic testosterone, also called anabolic steroids.